 - PSA screening in men under age 40 is not recommended.

 - Routine screening in men between ages 40 and 54 at average risk is not recommended.

 - To reduce the harms of screening, a routine screening interval of two years or more may be preferred over annual screening in those men who have decided on screening after a discussion with their doctor.
 As compared to annual screening, it is expected that screening intervals of two years preserve the majority of the benefits and reduce over diagnosis and false positives.

 - Routine PSA screening is not recommended in men for most men over 70 or any man with less than a 10 to 15 year life expectancy.

 - There are some men age 70 and older who are in excellent health that may benefit from prostate cancer screening.

 Early prostate cancer usually has no symptoms.
 You may go to see the doctor when you have trouble urinating or pain in your hips and back.
-That's when prostate cancer is discovered.
+That's when prostate cancer is often discovered.